rjbultitude/theconditionalorchestra/README.md

 Sequencer volume bug seems to be Chrome only

 Sequencer playback browser tab issue is in Chrome, Firefox and Safari

+Sequencer onStep only counts the steps in one single pass rather than the loop

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[